reset/reset.github.com/guide-authoring-cookbooks.md

     [default] Running chef-solo...
     ...
     [Sat, 28 Jul 2012 02:19:11 +0000] FATAL: Stacktrace dumped to /tmp/vagrant-chef-1/chef-stacktrace.out
-    [Sat, 28 Jul 2012 02:19:11 +0000] FATAL: Chef::Exceptions::CookbookNotFound: Cookbook riot_mysql not found.
-If you're loading riot_mysql from another cookbook, make sure you configure the dependency in your metadata
+    [Sat, 28 Jul 2012 02:19:11 +0000] FATAL: Chef::Exceptions::CookbookNotFound: Cookbook mysql not found.
+If you're loading mysql from another cookbook, make sure you configure the dependency in your metadata

 The output from Vagrant includes a well written error message telling you that if you're loading MySQL from another cookbook you should also configure the dependency in your metadata.

-Open up the `metadata.rb` file for editing and add "riot_mysql" as a dependency
+Open up the `metadata.rb` file for editing and add "mysql" as a dependency

     name             "myface"
     maintainer       "YOUR_NAME"